 1. “Governmental agency” shall mean any agency of the state of New York and all municipalities within the state.

 2. “Executive officer” shall mean:

 (a) In the case of a county, the county executive unless there is none, in which case it shall mean the county manager if there is one, or the chairman of the county legislative body if there is neither a county executive nor county manager. (b) In the case of cities, the mayor, except in those cities having a

 city manager it shall mean such city manager. (c) In the case of towns, the supervisor or presiding supervisor. (d) In the case of villages, the mayor, except in those villages having a president or manager it shall mean such president or manager.

-3. “Snowmobile” shall mean a self-propelled vehicle designed for travel on snow or ice, steered by skis or runners and supported in whole or in part by one or more skis, belts or cleats.
+3. “Snowmobile” shall mean a self-propelled vehicle equipped with a motor, originally manufactured and designed for travel on snow or ice, steered by skis or runners and supported in whole or in part by one or more skis, belts or tracked cleats.

 4. “Owner” shall mean any person having title to a snowmobile.
 If a snowmobile is sold under a contract of conditional sale whereby the title remains in the vendor, such vendor or his assignee shall not, after delivery of such snowmobile, be deemed an owner within the provisions of this section, but the vendee or his assignee, upon receipt of possession thereof, shall be deemed such owner notwithstanding the terms of such contract, until the vendor or his assignee shall retake possession.
 A person holding only a security interest in a snowmobile shall not be deemed an owner unless such person also has possession of such snowmobile.